 Jordan Abbott is Chief Privacy Officer of Acxiom.
 Prior to serving in his current role, Abbott was an information privacy attorney for the company.
 Abbott advises key stakeholders on legal, data governance, and compliance policy as well as handling government relations, where he provides strategic insight on proposed legislation at the state, federal, and international levels.

 In his time at Acxiom, Abbott has made significant contributions to Acxiom’s approach to data governance and industry leadership in ethical data use.
-He has been instrumental in guiding the organization through the continued implementation and evaluation of GDPR regulations and is responsible for coordinating the Privacy Shield compliance for international data transfers.
-Additionally, he has been a highly regarded expert and advocate for federal consumer privacy legislation and is leading all strategic preparations for the California Consumer Privacy Act before it goes into effect in January 2020.
+He was instrumental in guiding the organization through the evaluation and implementation of GDPR regulations.
+Additionally, he has been a highly regarded expert and advocate for federal consumer privacy legislation and led all strategic preparations for the California Consumer Privacy Act as well as the amended California Privacy Rights Act (CPRA) and other state privacy laws that will go into effect in 2023.

-Abbott graduated Rhodes college in Memphis where he earned his degree in history.
+Abbott graduated from Rhodes College in Memphis where he earned his degree in History.
 He also graduated from the University of Arkansas School of Law.